 Our credit completion rate is a very important local metric that helps to monitor progress towards graduation.
-Credit completion has increased over the last two years.
-With additional supports in place, such as tutoring, our students were able to earn on average +31% more credits as compared to our baseline.
-Our English Language learners, foster youth, and low -income students earned a higher credit completion rate than the All group.
-Students in the low-income and students with disabilities groups earned about the same credit completion compared to the All group.
-We plan to increase our success with our students by increasing such support as tutoring, especially for all seniors.
+It has increased over the last two years.
+With additional supports in place, such as tutoring, our students were able to earn on average +13% more credits compared to the baseline.
+Our low-income students earned +12% higher credit completion rate than the previous year.
+Students in the low-income and special education groups earned +.40 and +.50 points higher, respectively, in credit completion compared to last year.
+The foster youth student group was just below the All-student group.
+The English learner group increased +0.31 points compared to last year.
+We expect to continue to increase our credit completion rates for all students so that they stay above 4.0 or higher each learning period.